Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Summary

-\item We present the median intrinsic SED of the radio-loud quasars at \z.
-We find that the median SED of \cite{Elvis1994}, obtained based on a sample of radio-loud quasars at $z<1$ can not describe the SED of the radio-selected AGN at $z>1$.
-The difference between the two median SED could be due to the sample selection, redshift and observations limitaion (Section \ref{sec:medsed}).
+\item We present the median intrinsic SED of the radio-loud quasars at \z. \reff{Our median SED self-consistently covers the gap in observations and provides more detailed features in the shape of the SED compared to the literature.} We find that the median SED of \cite{Elvis1994}, obtained based on a sample of radio-loud quasars at $z<1$, does not describe the SEDs of luminous, radio-selected AGN at $z>1$.
+The difference between the two median SEDs could be due to sample selection, redshift/luminosity, and/or observation limitations (Section \ref{sec:medsed}).

-\item Our SED models successfully reproduce the observed photometry and constrain the parameters describing the structures surrounding SMBHs at $z>1$.
-Given the large number of parameters, diverse data quality, and possible variability which may bias our SED fits, we apply priors to the fits based on independent measurements of parameters such as $M_{BH}$ from the literature.
-This helps to ensure consistency of the SED fitting results which otherwise may not be unique.

 \end{itemize}